 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
 Read more about these tours on our website.How to get started and comfortable with snorkeling

-Snorkeling is a very accessible activity, requiring only a mask (goggles), breathing tube, and fins.
-They are inexpensive to purchase or rent and widely available both in Hawaiʻi and on the mainland.
+You need a mask (goggles), a breathing tube and fins.
+All three are cheap to rent or buy, in Hawaiʻi and on the mainland.